Financial Aid and Billing

 You will receive a mailing from PLNU around July 1, which will include the following:

 - Statement of Account, which contains a list of the fall semester classes for which you are registered, your fall semester charges, and any fall semester financial aid that has been awarded to you.
 This is your bill for the fall semester.
+Note: All subsequent bills will be sent to the student's PLNU email address.

 - Important Reminders for Students